Snowball-Finance/snowball-docs/governance/xsnob/README.md

 The xSNOB token has four main applications:

 * Voting on community proposals.
-* Voting on weekly gauges.
+* Voting on gauge allocations.
 * Earning a share of protocol revenues.
 * Earning boosted SNOB rewards.